 Upland Coniferous Forest

-Forests are populated by the trees that are common to that particular area.
-Some forests are made up of multiple tree types, like Ponderosa Pine, Green Spruce, others in the same area, may be made up of single species such as Jack Pine.
-In most cases the type of tree that flourishes, depends upon the topography and soil conditions.
-The Upland Coniferous Forest is home to a multitude of species of birds and animals that are also common to that area.
+Forests tend to populate themselves with species common to that particular area.
+Healthy forests have multiple tree types, like Ponderosa Pine and Green Spruce; another site may have a single species like Jack Pine.
+In most cases, flourishes depend on the topography and soil conditions.
+The Upland Coniferous Forest is home to many species of birds and animals that are also common to that area.

-When I look at a coniferous forest it immediately brings me to release the concerns of day-to-day life.
-It gives me permission to let go of worries and control of things.
-I like listening to the wind and how to plays through the forest.
-At times the birds are the primary voice, other times it is the trees themselves, and still other times it is the animals that will pass by if you sit very quietly.
-They know you are there, but if you sit still, they will look and keep going, they can tell you are no threat to them.
-It is their silent look, their studying of you that brings them this confidence.
+When I look at a coniferous forest, it immediately brings me to release the concerns of day-to-day life.
+It permits me to let go of worries and control of things.
+I like listening to the wind and how to play through the forest.
+At times the birds are the primary voice; other times, it is the trees themselves, and still other times, the animals will pass by if you sit very quietly.
+They know you are there, but they will look and keep going; they can tell you are no threat to them.
+Their silent look, their studying of you, brings them this confidence.

-Teach your kids to be flexible, to not “expect” outcomes in the sense that they have to be a certain way.
-Helping kids to learn to accept the changes in life, even when inconvenient, gives them strength when they need to be able to go on in difficult times.
-Teaching them to respond in various situations helps them to understand how to give, and warns them of rigidness and stiffness that often comes with our set expectations.
+Teach your kids to be flexible, not “expect” outcomes in the sense that they have to be a certain way.
+Helping kids learn to accept the life changes, even when inconvenient, gives them strength when they need to go on in difficult times.
+Teaching them to respond in various situations helps them understand how to offer and warns them of rigidness and stiffness that often comes with our set expectations.

-Learning from the Upland Coniferous Forest teaches us the flexibility that the wilderness has, how it responds to whatever, even fire and moves on.
-Here’s what I know: It is when we dig our expectations in that we’re often disappointed.
+Learning from the Upland Coniferous Forest teaches us the wilderness’s flexibility, how it responds to fire, and other complex conditions.
+Here’s what I know: When we dig our expectations in that, we’re often disappointed.

 Enjoy some time in the forest.